The Maine Guide to Section 8 Housing

 Can I transfer my Section 8 Voucher to Maine?

-Section 8 vouchers transfer between housing authorities in different states through a process called portability.
+Yes, Maine accepts Section 8 vouchers transferred between housing authorities in different states through a process called portability.
 For recipients who have an active Section 8 voucher from another state and want to move to Maine, they can request a transfer to a housing authority in Maine that administers the Section 8 program.

 Can I Buy a House with a Section 8 Voucher in Maine?